What is addiction?

 Why/how do you become an addict?

 Anyone who takes enough of a certain substance is at risk of becoming addicted to it.
-But people don’t often overindulge in a particular substance when they’re happy as Larry.
-There are usually underlying difficulties in an addict’s life that sparked off the addiction.
-This could be trauma in the family, abuse, neglect, trouble at school/work, or even something as simple as self-esteem issues.
+But people don’t usually overindulge in a particular substance when they’re living their best life.
+Most of the time there are underlying difficulties in an addict’s life that caused the addiction.
+This could be trauma in the family, abuse, neglect, trouble at school/work, or even self-esteem issues.

-Addiction is actually quite a logical process.
-If something gives you positive re-enforcement, of course you’re going to want to do it/take it again.
+You might be wondering, what is addiction?
+Good news, it’s actually quite a logical process (all the STEM students, we’re looking at you to help us out).
+If something gives you positive reinforcement, of course you’re going to want to do it/take it again.
 It gives you pleasure, it’s fun, it’s enjoyable.
-The trouble begins when you start repeating the behaviour simply to remove unpleasant feelings, and your life begins to revolve round it.
+The problem starts when you repeat the behaviour to get rid of a shitty feeling, and your life begins to revolve around it.

 Are some people more susceptible to addiction to others?

-The phrase ‘addictive personality’ gets bandied about a lot but it has no scientific basis.
+The phrase ‘addictive personality’ gets thrown around a lot but it has no scientific basis.
 “I like to tell clients that addiction is a great leveller,” says Dr Robert Hill, a consultant clinical psychologist.
 “No one is immune.
 Anyone can become an addict.”

-However, there are a few factors that may make you more inclined to become an addict.
-There is a genetic susceptibility to alcohol, and therefore alcoholism is likely to run in a family.
+BUT there are a few factors that can lead to addiction.
+There’s a genetic susceptibility to alcohol, and therefore alcoholism is likely to run in a family.
 This doesn’t mean you’re automatically going to be an alcoholic if a family member is one, but the risk is higher.

 Being young is another contributor.
-Youth is generally a time of experimentation and indulgence in high-risk activity.
-Teenage brains aren’t wired to think about the long-term consequences of their substance abuse, which can make them more likely to overindulge.
+Teenagers and people in their early 20s usually experiment with high-risk activities like drinking and drugs.
+Young brains aren’t wired to think about the long-term consequences of their substance use, which can make them more likely to overindulge.
+If you’re worried about your recent consumption, read this article on drug addiction.

-And although there isn’t such a thing as an ‘addictive personality’, people who are sensation-seekers are more likely to experiment.
-Poverty can be also be a factor, as is growing up in an environment where other people are addicts.
+Although there isn’t such a thing as an ‘addictive personality’, people who are sensation-seekers are generally more likely to experiment and can develop addictive behaviours.
+Poverty can also be a factor, as is growing up in an environment where other people are addicts.

 “The main component is an intolerance of experiencing your emotions and being in the present,” says Dr Hill.
 “There’s an impatience to change one’s mental or physical state.
 But no personality ‘type’ is protected from addiction.”

-Although all different types of personalities and people can develop all types of addictions, the warning signs are usually pretty similar, and include:
+Although all different types of personalities and people can develop all types of addictions, the warning signs usually follow the same pattern, and include:

 - An unhealthy focus on pursuing the substance/behaviour